Tai-Min/KV260-Human-Detector/README.md

 ### Prerequisites

-This instruction assumes that Vitis software (Vivado, Vitis, PetaLinux) run on version 2021.1 and is correctly sourced in ".bashrc".
+This instruction assumes that Vitis software (Vivado, Vitis, Vitis-AI, PetaLinux) runs on version 2021.1 and is correctly sourced in ".bashrc".
 It also assumes that PetaLinux has installed all [required packages](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_1/ug1144-petalinux-tools-reference-guide.pdf).

 For SD flashing [balenaEtcher](https://www.balena.io/etcher/) will be used.